-Athletes working to improve their athletic abilities can accelerate the process by learning how to interpret and use the evaluations and feedback provided to them by coaches.
+Athletes working to improve their mental toughness and athletic abilities can accelerate the process by learning how to interpret and use the evaluations and feedback provided to them by coaches.
 In order to maximize the information given, it also helps to understand how coaches make their performance evaluations, particularly as this applies to both objective and subjective measurements and feedback.

 Subjective & objective data